rglanz/EventValidation/readme.md

         entry should represent the value of the time-series at that particular frame.

-        The time series will not be loaded if its length does not match the number of video frames.
+        The time-series will not be loaded if its length does not match the number of video frames.

-        To adjust the timing of events and add new events, a time series must be loaded.
+        To adjust the timing of events and add new events, a time-series must be loaded.

 4. Control video playback with the next, prev, and replay buttons.

-5. Adjust the event time.
+5. Adjust the events.

-        Drag the dashed line at time-lag 0 to adjust the event time.
-Hold down Alt and drag the dashed line to add an event before or after the current event.
+        To adjust the event onset time, drag the dashed line at time-lag 0 to the desired position.
+To add a new event, hold down Alt and drag the dashed line to a new position.

 6. Use the discard/flag button to update the output file.

-        Upon loading an Event Times file, two new files named [video_file_name]_output.pkl and [video_file_name]_output.csv are created (or loaded, if it exists already).
+        Upon loading an Event Times file, two new files named [video_file_name]_output.pkl and [video_file_name]_output.csv are created (or loaded, if they exist already).

         The output file contains the original and adjusted (if applicable) event times, whether the event has been discarded (1) or not (0), whether the event has been flagged (1) or not (0), and the last event viewed